-When looking at the most effective way of training young pitchers, we need to project out 3-4 years (or more), and consider the “long-term athletic development” (LTAD) of the athlete.
+When looking at the most effective way for a youth baseball development program to be successful, we need to project out 3-4 years (or more), and consider the long-term athletic development (LTAD) of the athlete.

 What is Long-term athletic development (LTAD)?